bbatsov/clojure-style-guide/README.md

 ## Naming

-> The only real difficulties in programming are cache invalidation and
-> naming things. <br/>
+> There are 2 hard problems in computer science: caching, naming, and off-by-1 errors
-> -- Phil Karlton
+> -- @t (via Phil Karlton)

 * Use `lisp-case` for function and variable names.
 * Use `CamelCase` for protocols, records, structs and types.
 (Keep acronyms like HTTP,